code-dot-org/code-dot-org/dashboard/test/ui/README.md

 This is the best option for rapid iteration while writing a new test.
 ChromeDriver will run your tests in a new window on your machine.

 1. `cd` to the directory of this README.
-2. if this is your first time running tests via chromedriver:
-  a. run `bundle install` and then `rbenv rehash`
+2. if this is your first time running tests via chromedriver, run `bundle install` and then `rbenv rehash`
-  b. confirm that `which chromedriver` returns `~/.rbenv/shims/chromedriver`
 3. `./runner.rb -l`
   - `-l` makes it use the chromedriver, and specifies local dashboard and pegasus domains
   - a window will pop up in the background in which you can watch the tests happen